 '''

-select type, price, advance

 from titles

 order by type

 compute sum(price), sum(advance) by type

+price

-price advance
+advance

 -----

 UNDECIDED NULL NULL

 Compute Result:

 NULL

 NULL

 type price advance

+-----

+business

-business 2.99
+business 2.99 10,125.00

+business 11.95 5,000.00

 10,125.00

-11.95

-5,000.00

-business

 business 19.99 5,000.00

 business 19.99 5,000.00

 Compute Result:

+-----

+54.92

 25,125.00

-54.92

 . . .

+. . .

 (24 rows affected)

 '''

-When jConnect executes a select statement that includes a COMPUTE clause, jConnect returns multiple result sets to the client.
-The number of result sets depends on the number of unique groupings available.
-Each group contains one result set for the detail rows, and one result set for the summary.
+When jConnect executes a select statement that includes a COMPUTE clause, jConnect returns multiple result sets to the client, the number of result sets depends on the number of unique groupings available.
+Each group contains one result set for the detail rows and one result set for the summary.
 The client must process all result sets to fully process the rows returned; if it does not, only the detail rows of the first group of data are included in the first result set returned.

 For more information about the COMPUTE clause, see the Adaptive Server Enterprise Transact-SQL Users Guide.
-For more information about processing multiple result sets, see the JDBC API documentation on the Sun Microsystems Web site.
+For more information about processing multiple result sets, see the JDBC API documentation found on the Oracle Technology Network for Java Web site.